stephen-atech/JavaScript-tutorial/README.md

 - A lable to point to anyting it has been assigned to.

 # Variable Declearation
+- These are variables the are decleared but have not been assigned a value
 - var, let and const are the ways to declear variables in Javascript
 - var : It works in the global scope of the program, it can work anywhere
 - let : It works in the local scope of the program, it only works in the scope it was decleared